 Register as New Patient

-Anyone wishing to register at the surgery should telephone or present in person at the surgery during surgery hours and ask to speak to a member of the reception team who will give you the appropriate paperwork to complete.
+Anyone wishing to register at the surgery can register online ( see below) or telephone or present in person at the surgery during surgery hours and ask to speak to a member of the reception team who will give you the appropriate paperwork to complete.

 It will help the process if you have the details of your last GP and your NHS number, but this is not essential.

 Check the map to see if you are in our practice area.

 Above is the practice area for patient registration.

 If you cannot find your residential area, please email us to inquire if you're included in our registration area.

 Please note, this is to scale and not all small communities appear by name.
 Please check with our reception team.

 Registered Patients & GP Contract Requirement to provide a named and accountable GP for every registered patient.

 Every patient registered with the Wychwood Surgery has been allocated a named accountable GP and many of you will know your named GP as this will be the GP you usually chose to see when you book an appointment or you may have been informed of your named GP when you visited the surgery or on your repeat medication slip.